aclark4life/pelican-blog/content/gittip-misunderstood.rst

 Really?
 Well, I have to agree.
 I **don't like seeing panhandlers** on the street.
 But I'd never yell "Nobody likes a beggar!" at them.
 Why?
 Because: I don't care what they do.
 Does their presence sometimes annoy me?
 Sure, because I have to read the sign.
 And then I have to nod, like "What's up" and "Nah, sorry" at the same time (an acquired skill).

 But that is not what bothers me the most about my friend @dfgd.com's comment.
-What bothers me the most is: I don't claim to know or understand why people do what they do.
+What bothers me most is: I don't claim to know or understand why people do what they do.
 And short of a loitering law being broken somewhere, I think they have every right to do it (as long as they are not harming me or others).
 I'd even like to see a pandhandler use Square to accept payments.
 It sounds ridiculous, but I'd actually pay a panhandler that was accepting credit cards (I have no idea why this amuses me, but it does; of course, you may think twice about what is happening when they swipe but could a panhandler really figure out how to… I digress, back to the story.)

 Anyway, pro tip: the people who choose to use gittip are not begging.
 Some (most?) never ask for a dime.
 I choose to promote my gittip link and I am now going to tell you why, so if anyone ever asks?
 Or condescends?
 Here it is: